jjcermeno/chuck-norris-jjcermeno/README.md

 - create new search based on some parameters
 - get all searches (paginated) done so far
 - get specific search and its results (paginated)

+One good framework I started to take a look at one year and a half ago is [Trailblazer](https://github.com/trailblazer/trailblazer) and [Hanami](https://hanamirb.org/) but I don't have time now for experiments (I will do some with the frontend, `Vuejs`, which I never used before) so I will stick with the good old Ruby on Rails.

 I think that one of the best ways to use Rails is using use-case oriented Rails.
 This way we can have any feature we want and conveniently decoupled so we can build features based on other features.
 Furthermore, we can do it in a very verbose way, like plain English, very easy to understand, thus to maintain.